 When the term blockchain is used, people are usually referencing public or open blockchains.
-These permissionless chains allow use by any participant.
-While the users are not identified in a public blockchain transaction, the information associated with each transaction is displayed transparently.
+These permissionless chains allows use by any participant.
+While the users are not explicitly identified in a public blockchain transaction, the information associated with each transaction is displayed transparently.

 Private blockchains do exactly the opposite.
 The parties are known, but the information in the transaction is never recorded to a public ledger.
-Businesses do not want their information displayed publicly, so they are likely to select a private chain where the business maintains control over the data they’ve obtained.
+Businesses do not want their information displayed publicly, so they are likely to deploy and use a private chain where the business maintains control over all of the data they’ve obtained.
 To put it simply, public blockchains are open to anyone.
 By contrast, private blockchains intend to restrict either participant or validator access.

 Many private companies, including JP Morgan, have shown an interest in the potential of blockchain technology, but require greater control than that provided by public blockchains.
 Companies are looking to incorporate blockchain technology into the way they conduct business, ranging from accounting to supply chain management.
 Private entities don’t want their proprietary information to be shared publicly, but they also see the advantages of moving towards blockchain technology.
 This middle ground has led to the creation of private blockchains, allowing companies to benefit from the technology without giving up their autonomy or compromising consumer data.